drts01/notes/stackedit/az.md

 > Leaders are right a lot.
 They have strong judgment and good instincts.
 They seek diverse perspectives and work to disconfirm their beliefs.

-* *S*: The team was moving forward with a solution that did n
+* *Situation*: The team was moving forward with a solution that did not sit well with me from a security perspective.
+The rational was it is better then what we have and it can be complete in the short expected delivery date.

 ## Learn and Be Curious